cornwallisna/cw_website/index.md

 grid_style: 4  # 1 for small, 2 for medium, 3 for large
 topics:
 # Commented out holiday grid entry, save for Dec '25
-# - title: Cornwallis Christmas Party
+- title: Cornwallis 2025 Christmas Party
-# - img: "images/xmas2022.png"
+- img: "images/xmas2022.png"
-#   content: "Our Christmas Party will take place on Saturday, December 14, 3-6pm.
+content: "Our Christmas Party will take place on Saturday, December 13, 6-10pm at the German American Social Club (GASC).

-#   It will be a family event (adults, children etc.) to come and participate, meet your neighbors and enjoy!
-#   Plan to come and have fun.
-Perhaps we can get a special early visit from Santa Claus.
-#   We will have a DJ and photo booth along with props for taking great pictures.
-#   The board will provide food and beverages, but we also ask everyone to bring a dish and dessert to share.
-#   Party location:
-#   The event will be held at 2807 SE 19th Avenue.
-Note: This is the same location as our block party, held earlier this year.
-#   Please let us know if you plan on attending and your head count by December 8.
-#   We can use some volunteers to help with the event, so please let us know if you will help.
-#   Please spread the word.
-#   Hope to see you all there.
-#   Additional details to follow."
+Additional details to follow."

-# - title: Rosemary Boon
-# - img: "images/rosemaryboon.jpg"
-# - title: Halloween Spooktacular - Thursday October 31st, 2024 - 2035 SE 29th Street - 6:00PM
+- title: Halloween Spooktacular - Friday October 31st, 2025 - 2035 SE 29th Street - 6:00PM
-#   img: "images/halloween.png"
+- img: "images/halloween.png"
-#   content: "Thursday, October 31, 2024 starting at 6:00pm arrive at 2035 SE 29th Street, bring your chairs and visit with neighbors.
+content: "Thursday, October 31, 2025 starting at 6:00pm arrive at 2035 SE 29th Street, bring your chairs and visit with neighbors.
 Come dressed to impress in your best Halloween costume.
-We will have hot dogs with our grill master and chips and water.
-Enjoy the hot dogs before loading up on
-#   on candy!
-Enjoy some 'Candy Corn' Cornhole, with old neighbors and welcome our new ones"    '
+There will be food and games along with trick or treating starting at 6:45pm"    '
-  - title: 2025 Block Party - Saturday May 10th, 2025 (Rainout - Sunday May 11th) - SE 29th Street (Cul de sac) - 4pm - 8pm.
+# - title: 2025 Block Party - Saturday May 10th, 2025 (Rainout - Sunday May 11th) - SE 29th Street (Cul de sac) - 4pm - 8pm.
-  - img: "images/blockparty2025.png"
+# - img: "images/blockparty2025.png"
   - title: Neighborhood Watch
     img: "images/speeding.jpg"
     content: "Speeders, Vandalism, & Non-emergency police reports: <a href='tel:239-547-3223'>239-547-3223</a>.  <p> Code enforcement issues, Citizens Action Center, broken sprinklers and mowing issues: <a href='tel:311'>311</a>"